 How it started…

-In 2007, several South Tyroleans were in a solidarity mission in Mexico when the coincidentally met a Group of volunteers from Operation Dagsværk visiting their current project.
+In 2007, several South Tyroleans were in a solidarity mission in Mexico when they coincidentally met a Group of volunteers from Operation Dagsværk visiting their current project.
 They talked and shared their ideas about critical development cooperation and how to involve youngster in solidarity movements and activism.
 The South Tyroleans were fascinated by the Solidarity Action Day concept, so when they returned to Italy they immediately got a group of committed young people together to found an Italian Operation Daywork.
 Soon it became clear that there was potential for a similar organisation in Northern Italy.
 Until now Operation Daywork has stayed local.
-Since the beginning we involve around 24 schools and 400-600 students a year.
+Since the beginning they involve around 24 schools and 400-600 students a year.

-Our Solidarity Action Day
+Solidarity Action Day

-Our educational material is trilingual and consists of a journal of articles in German, Italian, and English and pictorial material.
+Their educational material is trilingual and consists of a journal of articles in German, Italian, and English and pictorial material.
 South Tyrol have 3 official languages that`s why it is so important that all who want to can understand our topics.